Cauliflower Potato Salad

 • Chopped fresh herbs – I like the combo of dill and parsley, but you can use other herbs if you have them on hand!
 Tarragon and basil would be nice.

-• Hard-cooked eggs – I love eggs in all kinds of creamy summer salads, and cauliflower salad is no exception.
+• Hard-cooked eggs – I love hard-boiled eggs in all kinds of creamy summer salads, and cauliflower salad is no exception.
 The eggs get diced, and pieces will fall apart a bit as you toss the salad, and the hard-cooked yolks will add flavor and oomph to the dressing.

 Split hard-boiled egg on stone surface.